Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 What’s mulesing and how do I avoid mulesed wool?

-Mulesing is the practice of cutting strips of skin from around a lamb’s breech to reduce the risk of flystrike later in life.
-It’s concentrated in Australian Merino farming and is typically done when lambs are two to ten weeks old, often without pain relief.
+Mulesing is the practice of cutting strips of skin from around a fully conscious lamb’s hindquarters to reduce the risk of flystrike later in life.
+It’s concentrated in Australian Merino farming and is typically done when lambs are two to ten weeks old.
+As RSPCA Australia confirmed in 2024, while Victoria and Tasmania now legally require pain relief, most Australian states still have no mandatory requirement for it.
+Australia is the only country where mulesing is still carried out routinely.
 The most reliable way to avoid mulesed wool is to look for certifications like Responsible Wool Standard (RWS), ZQ Merino, or SustainaWOOL, all of which require non-mulesed sourcing.
 Some brands also specify ‘non-mulesed’ directly on product pages.

 Is recycled wool actually better than new wool?